Multicultural Connections Program

 Participants will learn about traditional Indigenous foods, regional foods, and Canadiana foods.

-Participants will answer Canadian citizenship questions linked to the information presented during the presentation.
+Participants will answer Test Your Knowledge questions during the presentation.

 Indigenous Peoples in Canada